-Thin, crepe-like layers dotted with butter and flecks of charred pastry, mlaoui wafts toast and honey through oil-spotted brown paper, urging me to hurry home, and make mint tea.
+Thin, crepe-like layers dotted with butter and flecks of charred pastry, mlaoui wafts toast and honey through the oil-spotted brown paper, urging me to hurry home and make mint tea.
 Quickly, too, while the bread is still crispy warm.
 It’s neither crescent-shaped nor puffed, but the associations resonate.

 Mlaoui is my favorite breakfast in Morocco, at its best when purchased from two women who ply their griddles just around the corner from my home in the medina of Fez al-Bali.
 It’s a seduction I seek out time and again from these no-nonsense ladies with modest smiles.

 One November day, I was invited to prepare mlaoui in a Moroccan home kitchen.

 I had eaten at Asmaa’s table many times, and I already knew that, despite lack of a spoken language in common, we would manage with humor, hand waving and the language of food.
 Deb Rankine, the author of the popular Fridge Whisperer cookbook series, would come along with me.

 When we arrived, an already bustling Asmaa motioned to stash our coats and shoes, and put on babouches—soft, pointy-toed leather slippers—before daughter Fatima, seven years of enthusiasm and opinion ushered us into the kitchen.

 Winter chill in a Fez house can rival the outdoors, to a degree that startles newcomers.
 Homes are impossible to heat, their high ceilings and tiled floors and walls designed to fend off vicious summer temperatures.
 I was wearing two sweaters, a vest, and leggings under my jeans, but the floor was icy through my black babouches.
 Canadian Deb was in her element.